7gxycn08/PyAutoActions/README.md

 - **`SDR To HDR`: Will `enable` HDR at game start and `disable` HDR when the game closes.**
 - **`HDR To SDR`: Will `disable` HDR at game start and `enable` HDR when the game closes.**
+- **`Respect Global Settings`: Will detect if system HDR is on or off at game start and and adjust accordingly.**

 ## Getting Started